KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 ### <a id="mero">\*mero- "crazy, silly" (adj)</a>
 GOID: OIr. _mer_ [o] "crazy, wild"
 W: MW _meredig_, _mereddig_ "foolish, strange"
 ETYM: LEIA adduces as the Brittonic cognates MW _mererid_, _meryerid_ "foolish, crazy" which are not found in GPC (_merierid_ "pearl" is of course another word, borrowed from Lat. _margarita_).
 This could be due to simple confusion.
+In Gaulish, the element _Mero_-, -_mero_- in compound names (e.g. _Es-merius_) may be from the same root.
 It is assumed here that the formation found in MIr. is original, while Welsh shows a derivative from the same root.
 None of the deeper etymologies suggested by LEIA (s.v. _mer_) are more than guesses, but a connection with Gr. _mōrós_ "stupid" appears possible (see PCelt. [\*mar-o-](#maro)).
+If this is correct, the Greek word would have to be derived from \*mōrh₂o-, with the lengthened grade of the root, while the Celtic forms would be from \*merh₂-o-.
+The development of meaning would be from "slow" to "silly" and "crazy".
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="merwi">\*merwi- "lifeless" (adj)</a>
 GOID: OIr. _meirb_ [i]